zhongyuan1995/ImmersiveRigging/README.md

         report
     tobetested:
     todo:
-        (additional)adjest dofs in vr (details designed in private repository) (additional)rig half of a mesh and auto-complete.
+        define the dofs manually, to test the effect (additional)adjest dofs in vr (details designed in private repository) (additional)rig half of a mesh and auto-complete.
 Add a button: skel_auto_complete (additional)cut out part of the mesh with right hand controller